 Surf fishing is an exciting and challenging form of fishing that requires specialized techniques for targeting different species.
 Whether you’re aiming for stripers, bluefish, or flounder, understanding the strategies needed to catch specific surf fish can greatly increase your success rate.

-See also Mastering the Waves: Surf Fishing Tips for Beginners
+See also Mastering the Art: Techniques for Surf Fishing Casting Success

 In this section, we’ll explore some of the key techniques for targeting different species in surf fishing.